 Hakata Ramen (博多ラーメン)

 Hakata Ramen is from Hakata City, Fukuoka prefecture and the last one of 3 greatest Ramens in Japan.
 Hakata Ramen has rich and creamy pork stock soup with thin straight noodles.
-It became worldly famous because of the franchised Ramen restaurant “Ippudo” which locates in over 10 different countries.
+It became famous worldwide because of franchised Ramen restaurants Ippudo and Ichiran which has branches in Japan and overseas.

 Kumamoto Ramen (熊本ラーメン)

 Another great Ramen from Kyushu region, Kumamoto city.
 It has basic influence from Hakata Ramen but the soup is added chicken stock and noodles are thicker than Hakata one.
 The Ramen is normally topped with boiled egg, pork belly,chopped dry fungi and most notably Maa yu (black garlic oil) which gives great flavour.